Pauan/Immutable/doc/doc.rst

     Queue([x: Iterable]) -> Queue

-  A Queue_ is an immutable ordered sequence of values that can efficiently add to the end and remove from the front.
+  A Queue_ is an immutable ordered sequence of values that can efficiently add values to the right and remove values from the left.

   The values from ``x`` will be inserted into the Queue_, in the same order as ``x``.